kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

      scheduler's internal cache.
-Pods are then pushed to the active queue (restoring their original timestamps to ensure fairness) to pass through the standard scheduling and binding cycle, which will consider the nomination.
+Pods are then pushed to the active queue (restoring their original timestamps to ensure fairness) to pass through the standard scheduling and binding cycle, which will consider and follow the nomination.
    * If `minCount` cannot be met (even after calculating potential preemptions), the scheduler considers the `PodGroup` unschedulable.
 Standard backoff logic applies (see *Failure Handling*), and Pods are returned to